 Joseph joined Watsi on May 18th, 2017.
-Four years ago, Joseph joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Joseph's most recent donation supported Sreng, a mechanic from Cambodia, to fund retinal detachment surgery so he can see clearly again.
+Five years ago, Joseph joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Joseph's most recent donation supported Keziah, a 36-year-old mother from Kenya, to fund treatment to remove a large ovarian cyst.

 Sreng is a 45-year-old mechanic.
 He has one daughter who is a young student.
 Sreng's wife works in a garment factory.
 Right now, Sreng cannot work due to his poor vision.
 He enjoys being able to listening to the news on the radio.
 Due to a traffic accident one year ago, the retina of Sreng's left eye detached, causing him vision loss and pain.
 He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
 When Sreng learned about our medical partner, Children's Surgical Centre, he traveled for three hours seeking treatment.
 On October 13th, eye surgeons will perform a retinal detachment repair procedure on his left eye.
 After recovery, he will be able to see clearly.
 Now, Sreng needs help to fund this $648 procedure.
 Sreng says, "I hope I can see clearly so I can return to my job to support my daughter's schooling."